Elements of Chemical Earthing System

 Chemical Earthing Rods/Electrodes : The ACTROD

 A backfill compound acts as a filling in the pit which is dug to place the earthing electrode.
-The backfill compound’s purpose is to prevent the electrode from getting corroded and facilitate better current dissipation.
+The backfill compound’s purpose is to prevent the chemical earthing electrode from getting corroded and facilitate better current dissipation.
 It helps maintain the moisture levels in the soil around the system.
 Atharva Infrastructures has its own conductivity improvement material,

 SOILTREAT : A Backfill Compound